Generalizing Downsampling from Regular Data to Graphs: Experimental Analysis

-We compared our reduction method against different kinds of pooling readily available on the PyG library (we avoided the dense methods as \textsc{DiffPool}~\cite{ying_hierarchical_2018} and \textsc{MinCutPool}~\cite{bianchi_spectral_2020}, as they do not scale well on the selected datasets).
-Apart from the baseline (with no pooling) and \textsc{Graclus}~\cite{dhillon_weighted_2007} (which performs spectral clustering), all the remaining compared methods perform a selection of the top scoring nodes according to an importance value computed adaptively, that is, by means of (another) parametric model.
-For our method, we computed the node scores in four different ways: at random \emph{(rand)}; using a constant value \emph{(const)}; by computing the norm of the feature vectors associated to the nodes \emph{(norm)}; and adaptively, by means of a linear layer having as input the features of the nodes, followed by a sigmoid function, similarly to \textsc{TopKPool}~\cite{gao_graph_2019} \emph{(linear)}.
-In the latter case, as in the other parametric methods, the final score is then multiplied by the feature vector of the selected nodes, to make the scoring function end-to-end learnable.
-In all cases, computed scores constitute node weights and, as described in \cref{sec:th-bounds}, the resulting ranking function is obtained according to \cref{eq:rank-k-weights}.
+We compared our reduction method against different kinds of pooling layers readily available on the PyG library (we avoided \textsc{DiffPool}-like dense methods as they do not scale well on the selected datasets), and also against our own method using random rankings of the nodes, as done in the aggregation scheme of \citet[BDO,][]{bell_exposing_2012}.
+This method, along with the baseline (with no pooling) and \textsc{Graclus}, are the only compared architectures that require no additional parameters.
+For our method, the node scoring function is computed by means of a sigmoid-activated linear layer having as input the features of the nodes.
+As in the other parametric methods, the feature vectors of the nodes are multiplied by the final score beforehand, to make the scoring function end-to-end trainable.
+The computed scores constitute the node weights and, as described in \cref{sect:theo}, the resulting ranking is obtained according to \cref{eq:rank-k-weights}.
+The reduction is performed in two settings: \emph{strided}, in which we perform no aggregation, and \emph{pool}, in which we aggregate the feature vectors in each partition using, respectively, \emph{max} and \emph{mean} aggregations.

-Looking at \cref{tab:accuracy} (where the top 2 accuracy scores for each dataset are in boldface) it is immediately evident how---regardless of the weighting strategy---the proposed $k$-MWIS-based approaches obtain consistently high accuracy, suggesting that the \emph{evenly-spaced} centroid selection is indeed able to capture essential properties of each graph.
-This is particularly noteworthy as even the simpler non-parametric pooling variants ($k$-MWIS \emph{rand}, \emph{const}, and \emph{norm}) outperform the parametric competitors in several instances.

-On the other hand, the more refined $k$-MWIS \emph{(linear)}, which also weights nodes according to a (learned) notion of relevance, seem to overall perform better than the other $k$-MWIS-based strategies, as well as outperforming the other parametric pooling methods in all experiments.
-This suggests that exploiting the ranking function of \cref{alg:k-mis} to select relevant nodes is indeed able to improve the representativeness of the downsampled graph.

-We observe a remarkable performance of the baseline algorithm (no pooling) on the REDDIT-12K and GITHUB datasets: we may speculate that the graphs are simple enough to not require pooling, yet at the same time $k$-MWIS \emph{(linear)} obtains competitive accuracy, suggesting it is a reliable and versatile choice.

-Finally, we also observe how the standard deviation in the experiments of $k$-MWIS-based approaches, and in particular of $k$-MWIS \emph{(linear)} appears consistently and significantly lower than all other considered approaches.